 Awesome Personnel Carrier: The Marines use an LAV to get from the Santa Monica Airport to the extraction point.
 Though the .50 cal is used, we sadly don't get to see the Bushmaster in action.

 Badass Bystander: Mr. Rincon, who grabs a rifle and kills an ambushing alien without hesitation and gets mortally wounded in the process.

-Bayonet Ya: At one point, the protagonists fight the aliens hand to hand with bayonets mounted on their rifles.
+Bayonet Ya: At one point, the protagonists fight the aliens hand-to-hand with bayonets mounted on their rifles.
 Which is to say they stab multiple bayonets into one alien, then fire full auto.
 Then kick it.
 Then shoot it some more.

 Bigger Stick: The aliens' main advantage.
-Their UCAV can go mach six, which completely destroys any air superiority the Americans had, and can serve as extremely deadly bombing platforms that, when linked up, can take a lot of damage.
-It takes a barrage of fire to kill alien infantry (though, much like human infantry, they do have a weak spot - and even that is guarded), while they have guns that easily shred through body armor and cause a great deal of internal damage, as well as mobile turets and hover tanks.
+Their UCAV can go mach 7, which completely destroys any air superiority the Americans had, and can serve as extremely deadly bombing platforms that, when linked up, can take a lot of damage.
+It takes a barrage of fire to kill alien infantry (though, much like human infantry, they do have a weak spot — and even that is guarded), while they have guns that easily shred through body armor and cause a great deal of internal damage, as well as mobile turets and hover tanks.